Chinese aggressiveness, Pakistan’s violations discussed between PM and President

 Ceasefire violations by Pakistan goes up amidst China stand off

-The military assertiveness by the Chinese among the Line of Actual Control and elsewhere too were part of the discussions between the PM and President.
+The military assertiveness by the Chinese among the Line of Actual Control (LAC) and elsewhere too were part of the discussions between the PM and President.

 Even as tensions continue to soar with China, India had kept all its diplomatic channels open.
 The talks between External Affairs Minister, S Jaishankar and US Secretary of State, Mike Pompeo was kept a secret for strategic reasons.